raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 ![Thermometer](images/thermometer.JPG)

-_By Menchi [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/)] via Wikimedia Commons_
+_By Menchi [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/) via Wikimedia Commons_

 As the amount of heat energy absorbed by a substance changes, the substance might change state.
 You have probably noticed that an ice cube begins as a solid, but as it absorbs heat energy from its environment it melts and becomes a liquid.

 The Sense HAT's temperature sensor measures the ambient temperature of the air around it in the ISS.
-Because temperatures in space vary much more than those on Earth, it can measure temperatures from as low as -40 degrees Celsius up to +120 degrees Celsius.
+Because temperatures in space vary much more than those on Earth, the Sense HAT can measure temperatures from as low as -40 degrees Celsius up to +120 degrees Celsius.

 --- /collapse ---